 This is a problem when you want to replace that missing tooth with a dental implant.
 Dental implants require a minimum length for strength and stability.
 If there is not enough jawbone to support the correct length of implant, we perform a procedure called a sinus lift.

-At Dominion Dental Spa, we are committed to offering our patients a wide variety of treatment options.
+We are committed to offering our patients a wide variety of treatment options.
 We know that some patients have experienced extensive dental disease and tooth loss.
 We believe this should not prevent you from having a stable, beautiful smile that functions almost as well as natural teeth.
-Our solution for many of these cases is all-on-four.
+Our solution for many of these cases is called New Teeth in One Day.

-All-on-four is a replacement of an entire dental arch of teeth that is supported by four implants in the jawbone.
-All-on-four functions well on both the upper jaw and the lower jaw.
-It is classified as a “fixed-hybrid” prosthesis, which means it is somewhere between an attached bridge and a removable denture.
-It is like a bridge in that it attaches to the dental implants; it is not removable.
-It is like a denture in that it replaces all of the teeth in the arch.
+New Teeth in One Day is a replacement of an entire dental arch of teeth that is supported by four to six implants in the jawbone.
+New Teeth in One Day functions well on both the upper jaw and the lower jaw.
+It is like a bridge in that it attaches to the dental implants and is not removable; it is like a denture in that it replaces all of the teeth in the arch.

 Your comfort is very important to us, and we go out of our way to make your dental implant treatment pleasant and easy for you.
 Our homey and comfortable office is equipped with many spa-like amenities, including neck pillows, warm blankets and massaging dental chairs.
 Our doctors and staff are known for their friendly and compassionate chairside manner, and we offer sedation to help you fully relax and feel at ease for your dental implants treatment.